-In 2011, Deborah co-founded Whoop ‘n’ Wail Theatre Company with friend, collaborator and writing partner Ali Kemp.
+In 2011, Deborah co-founded Whoop ‘n’ Wail Theatre with friend, collaborator and writing partner Ali Kemp.
 Their debut production, eXclusion, was produced in association with UK charity Women In Prison and toured to the Edinburgh Festival Fringe, London’s Waterloo East Theatre, and Bracknell’s South Hill Park Arts Centre.
-In 2012, Deborah wrote a screenplay For Better or Worse, which was subsequently made into a short film by director Rakesh Mohun.
-Deborah and Ali also co-authored the short plays My Bloody Laundrette, Cascade of Baubles, and Losing Light which were showcased at 17 Percent ‘She Writes’ events throughout 2012 and 2013.
+Deborah and Ali have also co-authored Cascade of Baubles, Heart’s Desire, Losing Light , Madjesty, My Bloody Laundrette and Trapped.
+In 2017, My Bloody Laundrette won the Cambridge University Press “Channel the Bard” competition.
 Whoop ‘n’ Wail’s next project is currently in development.

-Deborah was also selected for the Traverse Fifty and her short play, The Boundary, was staged as part of the Traverse Theatre ‘Plays for Edinburgh’ on 25th & 26th January 2013.
+Deborah was selected for the Traverse Fifty and her short play, The Boundary, was staged as part of the Traverse Theatre ‘Plays for Edinburgh’ in January 2013.
 The Boundary received a favourable review and has now been developed into a full-length play.

 “I loved Deborah Klayman’s Boundary, which brought images of cities divided by war home to the famous urban boundary between Edinburgh and Leith.”
 Joyce McMillan